onnx/models/models/image_classification/vgg/README.md

 # VGG

 ## Use cases
-VGG models perform image classification - they take images as input and classifies the major object in the image into a set of pre-defined classes.
-They are trained ImageNet dataset which contains images from 1000 classes.
+VGG models perform image classification - they take images as input and classify the major object in the image into a set of pre-defined classes.
+They are trained on ImageNet dataset which contains images from 1000 classes.
 VGG models provide very high accuracies but at the cost of increased model sizes.
 They are ideal for cases when high accuracy of classification is essential and there are limited constraints on model sizes.

 ## Description